aideveloper-3000/laravel-ask-database/README.md

 php artisan vendor:publish --provider="OpenAI\Laravel\ServiceProvider"
 ```

 What about accidental deletions, updates or inserts?
 By default it's protecting by enabling strict mode.
 You can disable it.
-Do that with your own risk
+Do this at your own risk

 ```php
 // config/ask-database.php